YangyangFu/self-driving-agents/notes/notes.md

   - pitch: rotation around y-axis, positive direction is using the right hand thumb point to the positive y-axis, and the curling fingers point to the positive rotation direction
   - roll: rotation around x-axis, positive direction is using the right hand thumb point to the positive x-axis, and the curling fingers point to the positive rotation direction

+### Waypoints

+Some questions to help understand waypoint, and why can it be used for planning:

+- waypoint is at the center line of a lane?
+- `waypoint.transform()` is a global transform in terms of UE world?
+- `waypoint.next(distance)` method returns a list of waypoints at a distance from the current one.
+So the last element of the list has a specified distance from the current one.
+What are the elements in the middle of the list?

 ## Vehicle Control